reidpr/quac/sphinx/dependencies.rst

 SciPy
 =====

-Twepi needs SciPy version 0.11 or better.
+QUAC needs SciPy version 0.11 or better.

 Both Debian and Ubuntu only have 0.10, even in the bleeding-edge development releases (as of 2/20/2013).
 You can install it with ``pip``.
 It's worth